Kimi450/ubuntu_server/README.md

       - Go to ``Tools > Options > Downloads > Default Save Path``
       - Recommend using ``/data/root-disk/downloads``
     - Set seeding limits
-      - Recommend seeding limits for when seeding ratio hits "0".
+      - Recommend seeding limits for when seeding ratio hits "1" to give back to the community.
 It is under ``Tools > Options > BitTorrent > Seeding Limits``
     - Set torrent download/upload limits
-      - Recommended to keep 12 active torrents/downloads and 0 uploads.
+      - Recommended to keep 12 active torrents, 6 downloads and 6 uploads.
 It is under ``Tools > Options > BitTorrent > Torrent Queueing``

   - ##### Setup Calibre
     - Do base setup